Operation Mand: Background

 Avtar Singh Brahma was a Sikh kharku who had founded the group Tat Khalsa.
 He quickly grew to prominence by launching constant attacks on CRPF, BSF, Police, and Army patrols.
-He would defeat security forces in the Battle of Manakpur.
-Following this, Brahma centered his group and operation in the Mand region which is the riverbank land along the Beas.
+Brahma centered his group and operation in the Mand region which is the riverbank land along the Beas.
 Brahma would be dubbed the "King of Mand" and became the de facto ruler of the region, which covers an area of 240 km2.

 Operation

 On 21 July 1986, Operation Mand would be launched.
 The Operation was led and planned by KPS Gill and was approved by Julio Riberio.
 About 30 companies of security forces assisted by helicopters, bulldozers and mechanized boats, were deployed for the operation.
 Brahma operated 5 groups of 25–30 operatives.

 The operation did not go as expected for the Indian forces.
 Thousands of police and paramilitary forces surrounded the Mand region and closed in on the Tat Khalsa men.
 According to Avtar Singh, he and his fellow Tat Khalsa members clashed with and repulsed an attacking force of officers and paramilitary, with the attacking force suffering high casualties.
-Avtar Singh also claims to have shot down a paramilitary helicopter, might be with the help of one member called Toofan Singh although this claim is denied by the Indian state.
+Avtar Singh also claims to have shot down a paramilitary helicopter.
 Both helicopters are reported to have retreated after this.
-The battle continued for some time, but eventually, the security forces fell back.
+The battle continued for some time, but eventually, the security forces fell back for the night.
 Avtar Singh Brahma and fellow Tat Khalsa members managed to escape at night.
 The operation lasted for 40 hours.

 Aftermath

-The operation faced heavy criticism for being "overkill".
+The operation faced criticism for being "overkill".
 It was initially described as the destruction of the Khalistan capital, but police had only captured a few weapons.
 The operation also saw criticism from Revenue Minister Major Singh Uboke, a dissident in the ruling party.
 He called Operation Mand "Operation Fraud".
 He accused, at a cabinet meeting, the security forces of harassing and torturing "innocent Sikh youths and even women".
+Ribeiro would counter criticism saying the operation was successful in its goal of ridding the militants of their base of operation.